The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Soul Slice > Unveiled Gibbet
 * Gibbet

 If your only concern is to increase your fflogs rDPS ranking, then you don’t need to read  the next section below.
-If playing with a DNC this will be a super slight increase to your overall rDPS (at ilvl 575 it is 1000 damage(less than half an auto) over the duration of the fight, so a 2 rDPS increase over a 9 minute encounter) regardless of your party composition.
+If playing with a DNC this will be a super slight increase to your overall rDPS (at iLvl 575 it is 1000 damage (less than half an auto) over the duration of the fight, so a two rDPS increase over a nine minute encounter) regardless of your party composition.

 If you are trying to min/max your opening sequence to squeeze out the most possible DPS then you need to consider a few things.
 First is what opener you would normally be using in place of this: Early Gluttony, or Fast Shroud.
 If you need a refresher on these two openers and their purpose then head over to the Opener section of this guide.
 Next you need to consider your party composition.
 Below is a little tool that I made that will help you optimize your opener.
 Just simply select what opener you would use and what party buffs you have rolling and it will tell you if you should adjust or not.